seanwhs/Plans/AI-Fueling-Solopreneurship.md

 The synchronization tax is the enormous overhead created by communication, coordination, handoffs, meetings, context switching, approvals, and organizational alignment.

-And as organizations grow, this tax often compounds faster than productive output.
+As organizations grow, this tax frequently compounds faster than productive output.

 We are now witnessing the first technological shift capable of attacking this problem at its root.